 None of the material properties for the shield building concrete were found to be unacceptable relative to typical results from the test standards.
 The specific heat and thermal diffusivity of the shield building concrete were greater than typical ranges of thermal properties for normal concrete, but the thermal conductivity calculated from these values was within the typical range for normal concrete.
 The coefficient for thermal expansion and concrete creep were also within the typical range for hardened concrete.
 The internal relative humidity test result was typical of the annual value in the environment.
-The compressive strength was greater than the calculated design value, and the modulus of elasticity test result was greater than the calculated design value.
-The splitting tensile strength of 600 pounds per square inch was established as a material property for the shield building concrete based upon 10 percent of the average 28-day compressive strength (6000 pounds per square inch) as shown in Attachment 8.
+The compressive strength was greater than minimum design value, and the modulus of elasticity test result was greater than the calculated design value.
+The splitting tensile strength was nearly double the value calculated from the design compressive strength.
+A tensile strength of 600 pounds per square inch was established as a material property for the shield building concrete based upon 10 percent of the average 28-day compressive strength (6000 pounds per square inch) as shown in Attachment 8.
 The examinations found no evidence of chronic thermal factors in the concrete cores collected at the various diverse orientations of the shield building wall.